Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Nines are also known for remaining calm and composed even amid conflict.
 They avoid confrontation and tend to retreat or withdraw from situations that feel too emotionally charged.
 While this can be a positive trait in some situations, it can also lead to problems in a relationship if the Nine avoids discussing essential issues or expressing their true feelings.

-One potential challenge for Nines in relationships is their tendency to prioritize harmony over their needs.
+**One potential challenge for Nines in relationships is their tendency to prioritize harmony over their needs**.
 This can lead to a lack of assertiveness and difficulty setting boundaries, which can be problematic if their partner takes advantage of their accommodating nature.
 Nines may also need help making decisions, as they often see multiple sides to every situation and may be hesitant to take a definitive stance.
 [More on type 9](/enneagram-corner/enneagram-type-9)

 </section>